Wrapping Up a Coaching Gig: Sustaining the wins

 Helping the client develop their own internal coach so that I become unnecessary because they are asking themselves the powerful questions I would ask and reflecting on their own behavior

-Engaging the client’s manager to be a primary component of their on-going support team and invite the client to make clear
+Engaging the client’s manager to be a primary component of their on-going support team and invite the client to make clear for periodic feedback

 Identifying other support sources including trusted colleagues and subordinates who are empowered to let the client know if they are slipping back into old behavior